What is an enlarged heart?

 We provide free heart screenings to identify young people at risk for heart-related problems before they occur.
 We believe that every student should get a heart screening.
 We screen our kids’ eyes and ears – why not their hearts?

 A heart screening, with a physical exam, thorough medical history, and ECG is the most effective way of detecting conditions that can lead to sudden cardiac arrest and death if left untreated.
 Find a heart screening near you.
+Find a specialist near you.
 For more information about enlarged hearts, visit our Best Resources List.